Perturbative and nonperturbative properties of heavy quark transport in a thermal SU(3) gluon plasma: Results and discussions

 Figure~\ref{fig:dEdz_CmpBkg_vsT} (a) presents the collisional energy loss, $-dE/dz$, for a $10~{\rm GeV}$ charm quark as a function of the medium temperature $T$.
-The results are delineated by scattering channel: $t$-channel hard (black), $t$-channel soft (pink), $su$-channel (blue), and the total (red) contributions.
-For each channel, the thick curves represent the calculation incorporating the non-perturbative background field ($\mathcal{Q}\neq 0$), while the thin curves correspond to the purely perturbative case ($\mathcal{Q}=0$).
-A universal trend of increasing energy loss with temperature is observed, which is characteristic of a denser, more reactive plasma.
-Crucially, across the entire temperature range and for every individual channel, the energy loss in the $\mathcal{Q}\neq 0$ scenario is systematically suppressed compared to the $\mathcal{Q}=0$ baseline.
-This provides direct evidence that the non-perturbative dynamics of the semi-QGP medium reduce its stopping power against a heavy quark probe.
+The results are delineated by scattering channel: $t$ channel hard (black), $t$ channel soft (pink), $su$ channel (blue), and the total (red) contributions.
+Crucially, across the entire temperature range and for every individual channel, the energy loss in the dynamically running $\mathcal{Q}\neq 0$ scenario is systematically suppressed compared to the $\mathcal{Q}=0$ baseline.
+This provides direct evidence that the nonperturbative dynamics of the semi-QGP medium reduce its stopping power against a heavy quark probe.
+The suppression is further quantified in the panel b of Fig.~\ref{fig:dEdz_CmpBkg_vsT}, which displays the ratio $(-dE/dz)^{\mathcal{Q}\neq 0} / (-dE/dz)^{\mathcal{Q}=0}$ as a function of $T$.
+The overall suppression is most pronounced near the transition region ($T\sim 0.3~{\rm GeV}$) and gradually weakens with increasing temperature, signaling the dissolution of nonperturbative effects.

-The suppression is further quantified in the panel-b of Fig.~\ref{fig:dEdz_CmpBkg_vsT}, which displays the ratio $(-dE/dz)^{\mathcal{Q}\neq 0} / (-dE/dz)^{\mathcal{Q}=0}$ as a function of $T$.
-The overall suppression is most pronounced near the transition region ($T\sim 0.3~{\rm GeV}$) and gradually weakens with increasing temperature, signaling the dissolution of non-perturbative effects.
-A detailed channel analysis reveals a non-trivial hierarchy: the soft $t$-channel processes are less affected by the background field compared to other scattering channels.
-This behavior originates from the nature of soft momentum exchange, which is dominated by long-range chromoelectric interactions characterized by a typical scale $q\sim gT$.
-In this regime, the relevant modification arises mainly through the Debye screening mass, while the detailed color structure of the background field only mildly alters the infrared behavior of the gluon propagator.
-Consequently, although the presence of a non-vanishing background ($\mathcal{Q}\neq 0$) reduces the effective density of color charges and suppresses the overall scattering rate, the long-range part of the $t$-channel interactions remains relatively robust.

-This result implies that the suppression of heavy-quark energy loss in the semi-QGP phase is driven primarily by the reduction of available color scatterers rather than by a complete screening of long-range color fields.
-The persistence of soft $t$-channel contributions thus signals the coexistence of residual chromoelectric correlations and partial confinement near $T_c$.
-These findings suggest that long-wavelength color interactions survive the onset of deconfinement and provide a smooth dynamical connection between the non-perturbative semi-QGP and the perturbative QGP regimes~\cite{Bazavov:2018wmo}.